Morocco boy found dead after days-long rescue operation | DW | 05.02.2022

 The king expressed his condolences to Rayan's parents in a statement from the palace.

-Earlier, rescue workers said it was difficult to ascertain Rayan's condition, and many have hoped that it would be possible to preserve the child's life.
+Earlier, rescue workers said it was difficult to ascertain Rayan's condition, and many had hoped that it would be possible to preserve the child's life.

 Lead rescuer Abdelhadi Tamrani told state television, "we hope we will rescue him alive."